 Table 7 lists factors which, when multiplied by the room or building volume, will give the estimated heat loss due to infiltration.
+Additional information is available in Chapters 22 and 25.

 CALCULATING SURFACE TEMPERATURES

 In many heating and cooling load calculations, it is necessary to determine the inside surface temperature or the temperature of the surfaces within the structure.
 The resistances through any two paths of heat flow are proportional to the temperature drops through these paths, and can be expressed as: